 If your child should develop any of these symptoms during school, we will notify you and the child will be dismissed.

 St. John the Evangelist School is an allergy aware school.
 The School Food Allergy Program has been implemented.
 Teachers are trained to administer an Epi-Pen in the case of a severe anaphylactic reaction of an identified student.
 Anaphylaxis, a life threatening reaction, is most commonly identified with foods (peanuts, tree nuts, mold, eggs, wheat and fish), insect bites, latex products and medications.
 There is an Allergy Aware & NO PEANUT POLICY in place for the entire school building.
 There is no exception to this rule.
-Classrooms who have students with food allergies will receive additional education concerning those foods with “hidden” allergens as ingredients.

 There is a NO LATEX POLICY in place for the entire school building.
 Latex gloves will not be used in the Health Office, classrooms, science laboratory or food service areas.
 The use of latex balloons in the school and at school sponsored events is NOT permitted.
 For the safety of all of our students and staff, students are prohibited from sharing or trading food.
-Please educate your child in this matter.

 Good nutrition and regular physical activity are important components of a healthy lifestyle.
 We expect parents to provide healthy snacks and nutritious lunches to enhance learning in school.
 We must work together to ensure that healthy foods are available to students that also comply with the “Allergy Aware” policies of St. John the Evangelist School.